OpenTreeOfLife/otcetera/supertree/README.md

 That archive was created by renaming `step_7_scratch/export-sub-temp` and then tar+gzipping it.
 The pruned taxonomy (copied from `step_6/taxonomy.tre`) is posted at http://phylo.bio.ku.edu/ot/synth-v3-pruned-taxonomy.tre

+# Warning about the fact that `make` will fail

+The full pipeline is not working yet.
+In version 3 of the synthetic tree, `treemachine` is used for the analysis of each subproblem.

-This pipeline is not working yet.
-Running `make` will ultimately exit with an error, but it should run long enough to produce the decomposition into subproblems
+So, running `make` here will ultimately exit with an error, but it should run long enough to produce the decomposition into subproblems.

-There is some cruft from a previous stab at the pipeline (see [here](./cruft/README.md)).
-I'm in the process of refactoring to agree with the pipeline described in the doc subdir:
-`../doc/summarizing-taxonomy-plus-trees.tex` (also occasionally posted to
-    [this spot](phylo.bio.ku.edu/ot/summarizing-taxonomy-plus-trees.pdf) on the Holder lab site).
-Each of the steps in section 2 of that doc are mapped to `step_#` directories in this new system.
-So `step_1` is described in section 2.1 of that doc; `step_2` is section 2.2; *etc*.

 ## Usage